 If you could throw in some nice cotton bed sheets, then you will be good to go.

 Buy Winter Clothes in Canada

-For winter wear, Columbia winter clothes is pretty standard, but only up to -10 degrees.
-Anything colder than that you are looking for some serious down jackets from North Face, which are best purchased in Canada.
+For winter wear, Columbia winter clothes are pretty standard, but only up to -10 degrees.
+Anything colder than that you are looking for some heavy down jackets from North Face, which are best purchased in Canada.

 I personally feel that Indian ethnic wear (sarees), and jewelry have no place in day-to-day life here in Canada.